Introduction

 In the Media:

 Shawenim Abinoojii’s Memengwaa Program would like to acknowledge the support of Canada Council for the Arts and artist Peatr Thomas in the creation of a youth-led mural at 126 Alfred Avenue.
-You can visit Canada Council for the Arts at canadacouncil.ca or Facebook.
-You can check out the work of Peatr Thomas here Indigenous Artist Peatr Thomas
+You can visit Canada Council for the Arts at canadacouncil.ca or on Facebook.
+You can check out the work of Peatr Thomas here: Indigenous Artist Peatr Thomas

 The creation of this mural involved two planning and three painting workshops with youth from the program.
 Youth planned the design, with Peatr Thomas guiding the youth through the process of design, scaling up the art, and painting the final mural.
 We hope all our neighbours in the North Point Douglas community have enjoyed this artistic addition to the neighbourhood as much as our youth and team members have.
 Miigwetch to everyone involved. #BringTheArtsToLife